Imported from The Infatuated Foodie blog #1

 Just a note before I launch into recipe writing mode: the avocado is not cooked, it is just warmed through.
 I repeat: NEVER allow the avocado to cook – it will be horrible.
 All it needs is a minute in the sauce to gently warm through before dishing out onto your pillows of filled pasta.
 It’s also a wonderful sauce for simple poached chicken breasts or any other sort of pasta too.

 The following recipe is dedicated to the late Bakers Cafe, Brunswick Street and in honour of ’80s retro food.
 This recipe serves 2-4 people, depending on how hungry they are.
-(My husband eats as much as 3 people in a sitting and remains the size of a beanpole, so I made it for the 2 of us.)
 Enjoy.

 Let’s get cooking